 While COVID-19 requirements are a moving target, at press time, Iceland’s protocols for U.S. travelers required vaccinated visitors to present a negative PCR or antigen test taken within 72 hours of departure to Iceland (unvaccinated visitors must be double-tested on arrival with a five-day quarantine in between tests).
 Cruise lines are requiring all guests and crew to be vaccinated.
 On our ship, we also underwent daily testing for COVID-19, the spit tests processed in the ship’s full-service lab.
 But requirements may change, so cruise passengers should familiarize themselves with the latest.

-Here are our tips for some of the best places to visit on an Iceland cruise, what to see and do in port, and cruise lines that can get you there.
+Here are our recommendations for some of the best places to visit on an Iceland cruise, what to see and do in port, and cruise lines that can get you there.

 On one-week itineraries with lines such as Viking and Windstar, you will likely visit the pretty little fishing town of Isafjordur, in Iceland’s northwest corner.
 It’s surrounded by water on three sides and a mountain on the other.
 If you stick around town, you’ll be rewarded with views of wooden homes and fishing boats in the harbor and have the opportunity to paddle the fjord via kayak for views that include snow-covered peaks.
 We highly recommended making a stop for a flight at the only brewery in the Westfjords, family-owned Dokkan Brugghús, where they use volcanic purified water to create their pales, lagers, stouts, and IPAs.

 If you’re a bird-watcher, your must-do activity in the Westfjords will be spotting Atlantic puffins, which you can view close-up via Zodiac and on small Vigur Island.
 More than half the Atlantic puffin species breeds in Iceland, and the Westfjords is a prime bird-spotting destination.